mreeves1/til/talks/aws/2016-02-18_microservices_architecture_lambda.md

     * Low-cost
     * Low-maintenance
   * App-tier - docker containers
-    * deploys in seconds
+    * Deploys in seconds
   * Accelerated Backend
     * Write node.js functions and load into Lambda
     * Power up lambda with RESTful endpoints on API Gateway
-    * cache, throttle, meter, versio, etc.
+    * Cache, throttle, meter, versio, etc.
   * DB Tier
-    * care about reads/writes per second
+    * Care about reads/writes per second
     * Suggest dynamo db
       * Schemaless
       * Scale only reads and writes
       * Can be expensive so good idea to implement a queue which means eventual consistency but 50% of cost
     * Can also use RDS Aurora
-      * Releational
+      * Relational
       * MySQL like approach but 5x better

 * Demo: Setup Serverless AWS